There is significant demand for these calibers at this moment, with the US Army the main buyer of the lower-priced ammunition.

 At this time, the military gets a significant majority of their ammunition from the Lake City Army Ammunition Plant in Independence, Missouri.
 Every couple of years, the contract for manufacturing ammunition is sent out for bids, and the quotations are reviewed.
 The re-bid time for the next contract is coming up – due October 2013.
 While that is more than a year away, whenever a military contract of this magnitude comes up, there are significant uncertainties of change in operations by the new winner of the bid.
 And, with any change in operations, there’s also the strong possibility of a significant delay in supply.

 What the military is doing right now, then, is a very reasonable response to an uncertain future supply chain and a possible change in their manufacturing base.
-They are stockpiling more ammo than may be needed by the military, but which might actually be available to the commercial market once the contract is all settled and the new contractor is in place and up to full operation. \
+They are stockpiling more ammo than may be needed by the military, but which might actually be available to the commercial market once the contract is all settled and the new contractor is in place and up to the full operation.

 So, it’s kinda a bucket of worms . . . strong possibility of uncertain ammo manufacturing capacity during this time of real transition – probably – maybe.